sjefferson99/pico-power/README.md

 ### LED behaviour
 #### Board power
-The board has a power LED to show that the Pico AND the relay board have power ie 5v on VBUS as opposed to just VSYS
+The board has a power LED to show that the Pico AND the relay board have power i.e. 5v on VBUS as opposed to just VSYS.
 #### Relay state
-The relays each have an LED to show relay state on/off
+The relays each have an LED to show relay state on/off.
 #### Pico LED
 The Pico LED is normally off in proper operation.